Iron(III) acetate: Related compounds

-Chromium(III), ruthenium(III), vanadium(III), and rhodium(III) form analogous compounds.
+Chromium(III), ruthenium(III), vanadium(III), manganese(III) and rhodium(III) form analogous compounds.
 Iron(III) acetate (lacking the oxo ligand) has been claimed as a red coloured compound from the reaction of silver acetate and iron(III) chloride.

 Uses

 Materials prepared by heating iron, acetic acid, and air, loosely described as basic iron acetates, are used as dyes and mordants.

 Iron acetate is often brushed upon untreated wood to give it an aged appearance.